 The DS1206N-RS and "-TM" devices have "12V"-to-3.3V switching regulator onboard.
 Conventionally, the power is supplied through the power jack.
 The Power Jack of the DS1206N accepts "small" power connectors with 3.5mm diameter.
-Use APR-P0011, APR-P0012, or APR-P0013 power adaptor supplied by Tibbo or similar adaptor with 12V nominal output voltage.
-Adaptor current rating should be at least 500mA.
+Use APR-P0011, APR-P0012, or APR-P0013 power adapter supplied by Tibbo or similar adapter with 12V nominal output voltage.
+Adapter current rating should be at least 500mA.
 On the power jack, the ground is "on the outside", as shown on the figure below.

 Alternatively, the DS1206N-RS can be powered through pin 9 of the DB9M (RS232) connector, while the DS1206N-TM can be powered through pin 2 of the TTL interface connector.
 Two internal diodes combine power jack and pin 9 (pin 2) inputs into a single line, which goes to the internal regulator of the DS1206N.

 On the DS1206N-RS, pin 9 of the DB9M connector can also be used to provide "12V" power to an attached serial device.
 "12V" actually means "input power on the power jack", which is not necessarily stabilized.
 The power line of the jack passes through a software-controlled switch and is then connected to pin 9 through a Schottky diode (shown on the diagram below).
 Therefore, the voltage on pin 9 is close to the input voltage on the power jack.